FoxDevV2/Lua-Scripts-PsychEngine/README.md

-# Lua-Scripts-PsychEngine
-Some of the Lua here weren't scripted by me, all credits in the README.md file
+# Lua Scripts for Psych Engine
+These Scripts allows better/different gameplay
+Some of them require images to work

+## How to install
+Put the Scripts in the Scripts folder (inside the mods folder)

+## Credits